Bentvueghels: Activities

-The members, which included painters, etchers, sculptors and poets, all lived in different parts of the city (mostly the parishes of Santa Maria del Popolo and San Lorenzo in Lucina in the north of the city) and came together for social and intellectual reasons.
-The group was well known for its drunken, Bacchic initiation rituals (paid for by the initiate).
-These celebrations, sometimes lasting up to 24 hours, concluded with group marching to the church of Santa Costanza, known popularly at the time as the Temple of Bacchus.
+The initiation celebrations, sometimes lasting up to 24 hours, concluded with the group marching to the church of Santa Costanza, known popularly at the time as the Temple of Bacchus.
 There they made libations to Bacchus before the porphyry sarcophagus of Constantina (now in the Vatican Museums), which was considered to be his tomb because of its Bacchic motifs.
 A list of its members may still be seen in one of this church's side chapels.
 This practice was finally banned by Pope Clement XI in 1720.
-Although predominantly made up of Flemish and Dutch artists, a few other members were admitted, including Joachim von Sandrart and Valentin de Boulogne.

 Despite the rowdy nature of these initiations, an intellectual quality was maintained.
 Joachim von Sandrart, for example, wrote in his 1675–1679 book, Teutsche Academie der edlen Bau-, Bild und Malereikünste (German Academy of the Noble Arts of Architecture, Sculpture and Painting), that his "baptism" included "reasoned discourses, undertaken by French and Italians, as well as by Germans and Netherlanders, each in his own tongue."
 Also Cornelis de Bruijn wrote about the rituals he had to undergo in 1676 and made some engravings, which he published in 1698.
 De Bruijn also made a remark hinting that the group's members mostly perceived Raphael to be their founder.

 The Bentvueghels and the Accademia di San Luca

-The Bentvueghels were frequently at odds with Rome's Accademia di San Luca ("Academy of Saint Luke"), which had the purpose of elevating the work of "artists" above that of craftsman.
-For this reason, before setting off for Italy, artists would first try to become members in their local Guild of St. Luke so they would have papers to show on arrival.
-Travel to Italy became a rite of passage for young Dutch and Flemish artists after publication of Karel van Mander's Schilder-boeck in 1604.
-Often encompassing a difficult and in many cases dangerous journey, artists would spend years getting to Italy, using their artistic talents to pay their way.
-Many never made it all the way to Italy, and many never attempted the trip back once they got there.

-On arrival, many artists were therefore fairly established thanks to their work experience done along the way.
-However, equally many were still young and unknown.
-What they all did have by the time they arrived in Rome, was an overwhelming feeling of self-confidence in their ability to live by their own work, and membership in the Accademia had little relevance for them.